 Treatment for Advanced Stage Chronic Kidney Disease

-In a proportion for people living with CKD, as the condition advances, more invasive treatments may be required.
+In a proportion of people living with CKD, as the condition advances, more invasive treatments may be required.
 This is because the condition can eventually get to the point where the kidneys stop working.
-Most of the time this will be a progressive change, it rarely happens suddenly, which means you should have time to discuss your options with your doctor about what the right choice is for you for the next stage of treatment.
+Most of the time this will be a progressive change; it rarely happens suddenly, which means you should have time to discuss your options with your doctor about what the right choice is for you for the next stage of treatment.

 This is a procedure in which waste products and excess fluids are removed from the blood through medical intervention.
 Your medical professional will discuss this with you as there are two main types of dialysis, each with different pros and cons.
 This is not a treatment that will be used in early stages of kidney disease, but it is essential to discuss with your health professionals to have a plan in place for when the condition progresses.
 Once you are in the advanced stages of CKD, unless you have a kidney transplant, dialysis will usually be a lifelong treatment.